Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Theoretical Results

-In Fig.~\ref{fig:SimpleNetwork}(C), we visualize by color the convergence rate $\text{Re}\left(\overline{\lambda}_2(\delta)\right)$ across the parameter space $\delta\in[-1,1]$ and $\chi\in[0,1]$.
+In Fig.~\ref{fig:optima_Simple}(C), we visualize by color the convergence rate $\text{Re}\left(\overline{\lambda}_2(\delta)\right)$ across the parameter space $\delta\in[-1,1]$ and $\chi\in[0,1]$.
 The dashed white curve indicates the optimal asymmetry $\hat{\delta} = \text{argmax}_\delta \text{Re}\left(\overline{\lambda}_2(\delta)\right)$ for each value of $\chi$.
 The arrow in the top-right corner highlights the location of the overall optimum, $ \text{max}_{\delta,\chi} \text{Re}\left(\overline{\lambda}_2(\delta)\right)$, which is a non-cooperative optimum at $(\delta,\chi)=(1,1)$.
 That is, convergence is optimally fast for this system when the first layer is made to be as fast as possible (${\chi}=1$), and it influences the second layer without a reciprocated influence (${\delta}=1$).

-We conclude this section by highlighting a counter-intuitive property: when a two layers are coupled with an optimal asymmetry parameter $\hat{\delta}$, it may involve the slower system having a greater influence over the faster system.
-To make this point, the solid blue and dashed orange lines in Fig.~\ref{fig:SimpleNetwork}(D) indicate the separate convergence rate of each (uncoupled) layer.
-The vertical dotted line in Fig.~\ref{fig:SimpleNetwork}(D) highlights that layer 1 is slower than layer 2 when $\chi <0.29$.
-Moreover, observe in Fig.~\ref{fig:SimpleNetwork}(C) that $\hat{\delta}>0$ (see dashed white curve) for approximately $\chi>0.13$.
-Therefore, the shaded region $\chi\in(0.13,0.29)$ in Fig.~\ref{fig:SimpleNetwork}(D) highlights values of $\chi$ in which the optimal asymmetry correspond to when the slower system (layer 1) more strongly influences the faster one (layer 2).
+In Fig.~\ref{fig:optima_Simple}(D), we highlight a counter-intuitive property: when two layers are coupled with an optimal asymmetry parameter $\hat{\delta}$, it may involve the slower system having a greater influence over the faster system.
+To make this point, the solid blue and dashed orange lines in Fig.~\ref{fig:optima_Simple}(D) indicate the separate convergence rate of each (uncoupled) layer.
+The vertical dotted line in Fig.~\ref{fig:optima_Simple}(D) highlights that layer 1 is slower than layer 2 when $\chi <0.29$.
+Moreover, observe in Fig.~\ref{fig:optima_Simple}(C) that $\hat{\delta}>0$ (see dashed white curve) for approximately $\chi>0.13$.
+Therefore, the shaded region $\chi\in(0.13,0.29)$ in Fig.~\ref{fig:optima_Simple}(D) highlights values of $\chi$ in which the optimal asymmetry correspond to when the slower system (layer 1) more strongly influences the faster one (layer 2).
 That said, our experiments also suggest that if $\chi$ is sufficiently large or small (i.e., of one layer is much, much faster than the other), then the optimal asymmetry does coincide with our intuition: the faster system should more strongly influence the slower one.